dannyquist/re/ghidra/ghidra-getting-started.md

 ![Analysis Options](pics/analysis-options.png)

-Accept the default analysis options and go get some coffee.
-While Ghidra makes slow romance to your file.
+Accept the default analysis options and go get some coffee while Ghidra makes analysis romance with your file.
 This will take awhile.
 Tell your boss you're leveraging nation state reverse engineering tools for synergistic resonance.

 You may see a dialog with warnings and errors.
 In my sample, Ghidra told me that without the PDB file it would be somewhat diminished in its analysis capability.
-You really get the feeling that malware is not the only executable that needs analyzing.
+I really get the feeling that malware is not the only executable use case for this tool.

 ### CodeBrowser Overview

 ![Ghidra CodeBrowser with gootkit executable](pics/gootkit-ghidra-codebrowser.png)

 There are several important parts of the user interface.
 The program tree highlights the sections of the file, as well as the executable you are currently looking at.
-The symbol tree contains all the variables and information that Ghidra found during it's analysis.
+The symbol tree contains all the variables and information that Ghidra found during its analysis.
 The Data Type manager is one of the best features, and is extremely helpful for full source code reversing.
 It's also useful when dealing with some gnarly data structures.

 The Listing is where we see the common disassembly view.
 Since I'm looking at a 32-bit Windows PE, relevant information is highlighted in the center view.
 What I really like is that all of the data structures are outlined in the code view.
 This makes understanding some internal Windows APIs very simple.